dapr/docs/overview.md

 •**Distributed tracing between services** Dapr supports distributed tracing to easily diagnose and observe inter-service calls in production using the W3C Trace Context standard.

 •**Actors** A pattern for stateful and stateless objects that make concurrency simple with method and state encapsulation.
 Dapr provides many capabilities in its actor runtime including concurrency, state, life-cycle management for actor activation/deactivation and timers and reminders to wake-up actors.
-Dapr also includes language specific actor SDKs built on this runtime for usability.
-Since these SDKs share a common actor runtime, you even get cross-language actor support.

 •**Distributed tracing between services** To easily diagnose and observe inter-service calls in production using the W3C Trace Context standard.